spro/torch-rnn-word-classifier/README.md

 ## Prediction

 Every 100 epochs, the network is saved as `model.t7`.
 As soon as one is saved you can make predictions with `th predict.lua`.
-Here's an example after 200 epochs &times; 500 iterations with `-hidden_size 200` (around SOME minutes on a recent MacBook Pro CPU):
+Here's an example after 200 epochs &times; 500 iterations with `-hidden_size 200` (around 15.301 minutes on a recent MacBook Pro CPU):

 ```
 Nguyen  Vietnamese      -0.017714772153594